 Sample COMPASS questions are available on the COMPASS website.

-The MCC Center for Academic Success is also a COMPASS remote testing site.
+The MCC Learning Center is also a COMPASS remote testing site.
 MCC students who cannot take the test at MCC may choose to set up a remote test at an official COMPASS testing center near them (please note that the COMPASS may not be taken at home or at any institution or business that is not specifically authorized to offer COMPASS).
-These students will need to schedule their remote test through the MCC Center for Academic Success, and Center for Academic Success staff can help students determine the remote testing center nearest them.
+These students will need to schedule their remote test through the MCC Learning Center, and Learning Center staff can help students determine the remote testing center nearest them.
 Students will be responsible for paying the COMPASS testing fee to Miles Community College prior to course registration.
 To schedule, please call 406.874.6152.

 Students needing to take a COMPASS test for another institution should register through that institution, then schedule a testing time at MCC.
 A $5 remote testing fee is charged in addition to whatever COMPASS fees are required by the home institution.